 Brisbane City Council developed Brisbane City Plan 2014 (City Plan) in consultation with the community, to support a simple, clear and streamlined development assessment process.
 The plan guides Brisbane's land use and development to support population growth.

-The granny flats factsheet outlines how City Plan applies to granny flats in residential zones.
+This page outlines how City Plan applies to granny flats in residential zones.
 It includes how to check planning approval and basic design requirements.
 A certifier must approve any work for granny flats before you start construction.
 This is separate to a planning approval.
-Download the factsheet:

 Granny flat approval requirements